arrow_back close

 Occupational therapy services may involve:

-• Promotion of participation and functioning in the home and community environments
+• Promotion of participation and functioning in home and community environments.

 2 children walking on a balance beam with an occupational therapist supervising them.